Skip to main content

 Link cache — A read-through cache for link metadata (tags, layer links).
 Populated on both read and write, invalidated on delete.
 Configurable TTL (default 30 s, link_cache_ttl = 0 to disable).
 Shares the same cache backend (in-memory or Redis) as authentication tokens.

 Deferred access time updates — Instead of a synchronous lock-read-write-unlock cycle on every manifest pull, access time updates are buffered in memory and flushed periodically.
 Configurable interval (default 60 s, access_time_debounce_secs = 0 to disable).
 This reduces the critical path per pull from 4 S3 operations to 1.
+In multi-instance deployments, each instance maintains its own buffer, so access times may lag behind actual pulls and can be overwritten by concurrent instances (last writer wins).

 [metadata_store.s3]